 When working with a Millennial client, we recommend keeping things as simple, budget-aware, and easy as possible.
 Work on building the relationship person to person rather than salesperson to customer.
 Contrary to their parents and grandparents, Millennials don’t appreciate a hard sell.
 They value connection and customized solutions that fit their unique lifestyles and individual goals.

 Connection, Communication, & Community

 This generation prefers to buy from people, not businesses.
-With the constant onslaught of ads and sales pitches that they receive digitally, Millennials have become desensitized to traditional marketing tactics.
-They believe strongly in what it means to be an individual and will value those same attributes in the advisors they decide to work with.
+In addition, with the constant ads and sales pitches that they receive digitally, Millennials are desensitized to traditional marketing tactics.
+They also believe strongly in individualism and will value those same attributes in the advisors they decide to work with.

 Additionally, this generation has a strong sense of social justice.
-You may be asking yourself how this relates to your role as a financial advisor; however, understanding the fundamentals of what motivates a Millennial to make a purchasing decision can give you valuable insight into their decision-making process.
-As a generation plagued by student loans, rising health insurance costs, and stagnant wages, they often view products such as life insurance and financial planning as necessary evils.
-It’s up to you as the advisor to not only explain the value but provide both short- and long-term planning for your Millennial client that is streamlined and achievable.
+You may be asking yourself how this relates to your role as a financial advisor.
+However, understanding what motivates a Millennial to make a purchasing decision can give you valuable insight into their decision-making process.
+Plagued by student loans, rising health insurance costs, and stagnant wages, Millennials often view life insurance and financial planning as necessary evils.
+It’s up to the advisor to explain the value and provide short- and long-term planning that is streamlined and achievable.

-Adding an option such as LegacyShield to your product portfolio can help to bridge the gap and illuminate the path of financial planning for your Millennial client.
+Adding Link by LegacyShield to your product portfolio can help to bridge the gap to your Millennial client.
 As the original technology generation, they understand, trust, and know the value of cloud-based digital storage.
-Being able to offer modern digital storage solutions that they may already be familiar with will not only help you connect with your client but also show them that you understand their need for custom solutions in these modern times.
+Offering modern digital solutions will not only help you connect with your client, but also show them that you understand them.